Assistant Secretary for Communications and External Affairs and Chief Marketing Officer

-Most recently, Marenco served as the chief external affairs officer and senior advisor at the Federal Communications Commission where she directed outreach, education and external affairs in the Consumer and Governmental Affairs Bureau.
+Previously, Marenco served as the chief external affairs officer and senior advisor at the Federal Communications Commission where she directed outreach, education and external affairs in the Consumer and Governmental Affairs Bureau.
 She was responsible for establishing strategic partnerships and developing outreach efforts to consumers, stakeholders and public and private partners.

-From 2009 to 2013, Marenco was the president of ZGS Communications Station Group where she oversaw the management and direction of 13 Telemundo television stations, three radio stations, multiple digital properties and more than 200 employees.
+A former television executive, Marenco was the president of ZGS Communications Station Group where she oversaw the management and direction of 13 Telemundo television stations, three radio stations, multiple digital properties and more than 200 employees.
 She was responsible for implementing strategic partnerships, marketing initiatives and public relations campaigns designed to drive ratings, increase audience shares and build awareness and branding.
-She established key relationships with community stakeholders, Fortune 500 companies, Congress, press and media organizations, and federal, local and state governments.
+Marenco established key relationships with community stakeholders, Fortune 500 companies, Congress, press and media organizations, and federal, local and state governments.
 Before that, she was the general manager of Telemundo WZDC 25 in Washington, D.C.
 As general manager, she oversaw the day-to-day management, operation and financial management of the station.

 # # #